18 April 2019: This post has been updated to include summaries of Avengers: Infinity War, Ant-Man & The Wasp, and Captain Marvel.

 - Death of The Ancient One

-- Strange bargains with Dormammu instead of defeating him.
-First Marvel villain to not escape, die, or go to prison at the end of the movie.
+- Strange bargains with Dormammu and brokers an uneasy compromise instead of defeating him.
+This is the first Marvel villain to not escape, die, or go to prison at the end of the movie.
 Sets up potential Doctor Strange sequel.
+EDIT: During Infinity War, it is revealed that the Red Skull did not die at the end of Captain America: The First Avenger, and was instead conscripted to be the eternal guardian of the Soul Stone or Vormir.

 Major plot points